 There is a deadline to activate, however.
 Credit One may close the account if you do not activate your new card within 14 days after you receive it in the mail.
 If this happens, you will not be able to reopen the account; you will have to re-apply for a new card.

-To activate a Capital One credit card online, go to Capital One’s activation page and log in (create an account, if necessary).
+If you prefer to do it online, just go to Capital One’s activation page and log in (create an account, if necessary).
 Then, enter the 3-digit security code on the back of the card when prompted.
-Through the mobile app, sign in with the same information as your online account.
+Through the … read full answermobile app, sign in with the same information as your online account.
 Tap your profile, then “Account Settings,” then “Activate Credit Card.”
 Enter the 3-digit security code when prompted to activate the card.
-The card will be available to use for purchases immediately after.… read full answer
+The card will be available to use for purchases immediately after.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.